zlogic/cybervision/README.md

 * If the filename ends with `.obj`, this will save a 3D [Wavefront OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
 * If the filename ends with `.png`, this will save a PNG depth map file.

 ⚠️ The optimal image size is 1024x1024 (or similar).
-Using larger images will result in increased processing times.
+Using larger images will result in increased processing times, and run into GPU hardware limitations.
 Smaller images might not have enough details.

 ### GPU details